How to Get Rid of Rats in South Florida

 In South Florida, rats can be quite a nuisance.
 In the short video below, Kevin Grindell of Nozzle Nolen shares how rats get in, how to get rid of rats, and why it is so important to keep them out.

-There are two kinds of rats in South Florida to look out for.
+There are two types of rats in South Florida to look out for.
 First, the Roof rat is one of Florida’s most abundant and problematic rats.
 They can grow to more than a foot in length and come in a variety of colors.
 Also known as “fruit rats,” these rodents are attracted to garbage, fruit and nut trees, bird feeders, and essentially anything that can offer them a food source.

 Commonly referred to as the “sewer rat,” Norway rats are another species of rodent found here in South Florida.
 Norway rats are often carriers of various diseases and can also be very destructive, burrowing under homes potentially causing damage to the foundation and structure of your residence.
 If you notice these pesky critters around your home, it is important to take the necessary steps to get rid of them.